cyberkaida/bootloaders-with-kaida/01-prep-work/README.md

 To work on this class you will need a few things!

-- A Linux or Mac machine
+- A Linux or Mac machine (or a virtual machine with USB passthrough)
+    - I have not tried with Windows WSL.
-- Some compilation tools
+- Some compilation tools (see [machine setup](#machine-setup) below)
 - A Raspberry Pi 4 or Raspberry Pi 400
 - A UART Serial Cable